Mc-Zen/zero/src/units.typ

 /// Show a unit that has been parsed with @parse-unit-str.
 /// - fraction (string): Mode for displaying the units in the fraction.
-///         Options are "power", "fraction" and "symbol" like in siunitx
+///         Options are "power", "fraction" and "inline" like in siunitx
 /// - unit-separator (content): Symbol to use between base units.
 #let show-unit(
   unit-spec,